Id, Ego, and Superego

 There is also a strand of modern research called neuropsychoanalysis that seeks to find neural correlates of Freud’s constructs.

-These are theoretical mappings, but they show an attempt to integrate Freud’s model with contemporary neuroscience.
+These are theoretical mappings, not proof, but they show a serious attempt to integrate Freud’s model with contemporary neuroscience.

-The dual-systems concept [System 1 vs. System 2] is strikingly reminiscent of Freud’s thinking on the dual nature of mental processes.
+Psychologists call this the System 1 versus System 2 distinction (Kahneman, 2011), and it strikingly echoes Freud’s thinking on the dual nature of mental processes.

-This doesn’t prove Freud was “right,” but it suggests he intuited some enduring truths about the mind’s workings (e.g., that much of our thought is unconscious and driven by emotional impulses, and that other parts act as a check).
+But it suggests he intuited an enduring truth: much of our thought is unconscious and driven by emotional impulses.

 Critiques and challenges